viking/vim-alt/README.md

 with `test/js/models/test_foo.js` and vice versa.
 You can use any pattern you want.

-When you want to open the alternate file, run one of the follow
+When you want to open the alternate file, run one of the following
 commands:

 * `:A` - open the alternate file using the `:ex` command